 Korean Squat Toilet

-The Korean toilet is a squat toilet which is basically a toilet that’s built into the ground and you do your business by ‘squatting’ over it.
+The Korean toilet is a squat toilet which is basically a toilet that’s built into the ground, and you do your business by squatting over it.
 Many Koreans are used to this, but it’s certainly a new experience for those who haven’t encountered them.

 Most bathrooms have a mix of squat toilets and toilets with seats, and many Koreans prefer using squat toilets (which are actually more sanitary when you think about it, besides requiring a bit more flexibility).

 In most cities, you can find a toilet where you can sit down.
 But if you’re in an old building or another remote area, this might be your only option.

 You may notice a small trash bin in every toilet stall as well.
 This isn’t for putting tissues you blow your nose with… These are for all toilet paper.